ymdatta/ASE_Spring24_Project/src/gate.md

 # Overview

-This paper discusses `gate.lua`, which is a small script that implements sequential model optimization (defined below) GATE is a demonstrator that good AI can be build easily, assuming that the software engineering is done right.
-Here, "good" means fast and understandable while "easy" means simple to code.
+This paper discusses `gate.lua`, which is a small script that implements sequential model optimization (defined below).
+GATE is a demonstrator
+that
+good AI (i.e. that is fast and understandable) can be build easily (i.e. that is simple to code) assuming that the software engineering is done right.

 The great secret is that AI software is still software.
 Hence, better software engineering means better AI.